On the heapability of finite partial orders: Introduction

 \section{Introduction}

 The {\em longest increasing subsequence} is a classical problem in combinatorics and algorithmics.
-Decompositions of (random) permutations into a minimal number of increasing sequences have been studies in the context of the famous \textit{Ulam-Hammesley problem}, a problem with deep connections to statistical physics and random matrix theory (for a very readable introduction see \cite{romik2015surprising}).
+Decompositions of (random) permutations into a minimal number of increasing sequences have been studied in the context of the famous \emph{Ulam-Hammesley problem}.
+This problem concerns the asymptotic scaling behavior of the length of the longest increasing subsequence (LIS) of a random permutation, and is a problem with deep connections to statistical physics and random matrix theory (for a very readable introduction see \cite{romik2015surprising}).

-An interesting variation on the concept of increasing sequence was introduced by Byers et al. \cite{byers2011heapable}: sequence of integers $A=a_{1},a_{2},\ldots, a_{n}$ is {\it heapable} if numbers $a_{1},a_{2},\ldots, a_{n}$ can be successively inserted as leaves into a heap-ordered binary tree (not necessarily complete).
+An interesting variation on the concept of increasing sequence was introduced by Byers et al. \cite{byers2011heapable}: call sequence of integers $A=a_{1},a_{2},\ldots, a_{n}$ \emph{heapable} if numbers $a_{1},a_{2},\ldots, a_{n}$ can be successively inserted as leaves into a heap-ordered binary tree (not necessarily complete).
+Heapability is a "weakly increasing pattern" for integer sequences.
+The study of patterns in (random) integer sequences (\cite{dmtcs:5011}), has been, of course, quite popular lately, some of the investigated problems even involving increasingly labelled trees (\cite{dmtcs:5691}) or heaps (\cite{dmtcs:5796}).

 Heapability was further investigated in \cite{istrate2015heapable} (and, independently, in \cite{heapability-thesis}).
-In particular, a subgroup of the authors of the present papers showed that for permutations one can compute in polynomial time a minimal decomposition into heapable subsequences, and investigated the analog of the Ulam-Hammersley problem for heapable sequences (see also subsequent work in \cite{istrate2016heapability,basdevant2016hammersley,basdevant2017almost}, that extends/confirms some of the conjectures of \cite{istrate2015heapable}).
-As shown in \cite{istrate2016heapability}, one can meaningfully study the analogs of heapability and the Ulam-Hammesley problem in the context of \textit{partial orders}.
+In particular, a subgroup of the authors of the present papers showed that for permutations one can compute in polynomial time a minimal decomposition into heapable subsequences, and investigated a problem that can be viewed as an analog of the Ulam-Hammersley problem for heapable sequences (see also subsequent work in \cite{istrate2016heapability,basdevant2016hammersley,basdevant2017almost,hammersley-fl,chandrasekaran2019maximum}, that extends/confirms some of the conjectures of \cite{istrate2015heapable}).
+Furthermore, as shown in \cite{istrate2016heapability} one can meaningfully study the analogs of heapability and the Ulam-Hammesley problem in the context of \emph{partial orders}.

-This paper started as a conversation on the heapability of {\em sequences of intervals} during a joint Timi\c{s}oara-Szeged seminar on theoretical computer science in November 2015.
-Its main purpose is \textit{to offer a different perspective on the concept of heapability, by relating it to well-known results in combinatorics, such as the classical theorems of Dilworth and K\H{o}nig-Egerv\'ary. }
+This paper started as a conversation on the heapability of {\em sequences of intervals} during a joint Timi\c{s}oara Szeged seminar on theoretical computer science in November 2015.
+Its main purpose is \emph{to offer a different perspective on the concept of heapability, by relating it to well-known results in combinatorics, such as the classical theorems of Dilworth and K\H{o}nig-Egerv\'ary. }